chrislicodes/udacity-data-analyst-nanodegree/README.md

 ### P2: Analyze A/B Test Results

-This chapter was filled with *a lot* of information.
+Following chapter was filled with *a lot* of information.
 We talked about: Data Types, Notation, Mean, Standard Deviation, Correlation, Data Shapes, Outliers, Bias, Dangers, Probability and Bayes, Distributions, Central Limit Theorem, Bootstrapping, Confidence Intervals, Hypothesis Testing, A/B Tests, Linear Regression, Logistic Regression and more.. *heavy breathing

-To goal of the project in this chapter was then to get experience with A/B testing and the difficulties and drawbacks of it.
-At first we learned what A/B testing is all about - including different metrics like the Click Through Rate (CTR) and how to analyze these metrics properly.
-We also learned about the drawbacks like the novelty effect or change aversion.
+To goal of the project in this chapter was to get experience with A/B testing, it's difficulties and drawbacks of it.
+First of all, we learned what A/B testing is all about - including different metrics like the Click Through Rate (CTR) and how to analyze these metrics properly.
+And second of all, we learned about the drawbacks like the novelty effect or change aversion.

-Overall we brought everything we've learned together to analyze this A/B test properly.
+In the end we brought everything we've learned together to analyze this A/B test properly.

 ![Sampling distribution](https://github.com/DataLind/Udacity-Data-Analyst-Nanodegree/blob/master/sampling_dist.png)

 ### P3: Gather, Clean and Analyze Twitter Data (WeRateDogs™ (@dog_rates))

 This chapter was a deep dive into the data wrangling part of the data analysis process.
-We learned about the difference between messy and dirty data, how tidy data is defined, about the assessing, defining, cleaning and testing process and more.
-Also we talked about many different file types and different methods of gathering data.
+We learned about the difference between messy and dirty data, how tidy data should look like, about the assessing, defining, cleaning and testing process, etc. Moreover, we talked about many different file types and different methods of gathering data.

 In this project we had to deal with the reality of dirty and messy data (again).
-We gathered data from different sources (for example the Twitter API), identified issues with the dataset in terms of tidiness and quality and solved this problems while documenting each step.
-At the end followed the exploration of the data.
+We gathered data from different sources (for example the Twitter API), identified issues with the dataset in terms of tidiness and quality.
+Afterwards we had to solve these problems while documenting each step.
+The end of the project was then focused on the exploration of the data.

 ![Mean of retweets](https://github.com/DataLind/Udacity-Data-Analyst-Nanodegree/blob/master/mean_of_retweets_per_month-year_combination.png)

 ### P4: Communicate Data Findings

-For the final project, we learned about a proper visualization of data.
+The final chapter was focused on proper visualization of data.
 We learned about chart junk, uni-, bi- and multivariate visualization, use of color, data/ink ratio, the lief factor, other encodings, [...].

-In the final project the task was to analyze and visualize real-world data.
+The task of the final project was to analyze and visualize real-world data.
 I chose the Ford GoBike dataset.

 ![Relative Userfrequncy by gender and area](https://github.com/DataLind/Udacity-Data-Analyst-Nanodegree/blob/master/rel_userfreq_by_gender_and_area.png)